mlswg/mls-protocol/draft-ietf-mls-protocol.md

       MUST be a randomly sampled nonce of length `KDF.Nh`, for the KDF defined by the new grou's ciphersuite.

+Resumption PSKs with usage `reinit` MUST NOT be used in other contexts.
+A PreSharedKey proposal with type `resumption` and usage `reinit` MUST be considered invalid.

 ## Sub-group Branching

 A new group can be formed from a subset of an existing group's members, using